 Due to the volume and similarity of F-1 reporting modification requests from certain professions, the Commission has developed standards that it applies for common reporting requests.
 These standards can be found online at WAC 390-28-100.

 The F-1 requires filers to disclose any real estate assets owned, sold, or bought during the reporting period.
-A filer may claim an exemption to reporting the address of their residence if the filer or a qualified family member of the filer served as a judge, sheriff, or prosecutor during the F-1's reporting period.
+A filer may claim an exemption to reporting the address of their residence if the filer or a qualified family member of the filer served as a judge, sheriff, prosecutor or certified member of the state's Address Confidentiality Program during the F-1's reporting period.
 The Commission considers requests to exempt disclosure of real estate holdings when the applicant or an immediate family member has received a threat, been issued a no-contact order or presents evidence of a similar personal safety concern.
 No modification will be necessary if the filer describes the property using one of the alternatives in WAC 390-24-200 (street address of each parcel, the assessor's parcel number, the abbreviated legal description appearing on property tax statements, or the complete legal description), plus the name of the county.

 Filers who are officers, directors or trustees of an organization, association or union may request exemptions from having to report the names of business customers or governmental agencies that paid their businesses, organizations, associations, and the like of $12,000 or more during the reporting period.
 Please note that the Commission rarely grants an exemption for governmental customers.
 If you are including this in your request, you will be asked to provide additional detail regarding the hardship.